sctlcd/pearl/README.md

 - :heavy_check_mark: save delivery info to profile while checkout
 - :heavy_check_mark: checkout my order
 - :heavy_check_mark: send a contact request

+"***As an admin, I want to _____***"

+- all user stories above
+- :heavy_check_mark: add a gallery item with an image
+- :heavy_check_mark: add a gallery item without an image
+- :heavy_check_mark: edit a gallery item with an image
+- :heavy_check_mark: edit a gallery item without an image
+- :heavy_check_mark: delete a gallery image
+- :heavy_check_mark: approved a gallery image
+- :heavy_check_mark: add a product with an image
+- :heavy_check_mark: add a product without an image
+- :heavy_check_mark: edit a product with an image
+- :heavy_check_mark: edit a product without an image
+- :heavy_check_mark: delete a product

 Back to [top](#tableOfContents)